 Put in the Hours

 Endeavor to arrive earlier and/or stay later than your supervisor to prove you are ready to work hard.

 Develop positive working relationships with staff at all levels of the organization, with particular emphasis on the people with whom you’ll be working regularly.
 Not only will strong relationships enhance your overall work experience, but most organizations perform 360-degree evaluations of staff, so it is important to be on good terms with colleagues who may be evaluating you.

 Solicit feedback periodically and respond positively to constructive criticism.
 Make it clear to your supervisor and other staff that you are all about self-improvement.

 Create a professional development plan with clear goals and objectives outlining what you will learn and the skills you will acquire.
-Consult managers, the Human Resources department, or professionals in your field and find out what certifications, coursework and/or degrees would be impactful in advancing your career.
+Consult managers, the Human Resources department, or professionals in your field and find out what certifications, coursework, and/or degrees would be most effective at advancing your career.

 Join national and regional professional groups for your field and attend meetings and training sessions.
 Taking on leadership positions and volunteering for committees is a great way to make contacts and raise your visibility professionally.

 Keep Your Social Media Professional